 7. Can you share any tip to handle huge workload and stress?

 The workload is at every level of a hierarchy.
 Key is,

 2) Do not to carry work at home –maintain work-life balance

 3) Stay healthy hence have some physical activity to maintain mind-body balance

-4) A healthy lifestyle –good food as well as healthy daily routine.
+4) A healthy lifestyle –good food as well as a healthy daily routine.
 All four should go hand in hand else stress will come in.
 The family is as important or maybe even more than work. we should never neglect that.

 8. How can a person balance his career and personal life?

 Give your best in office hours and leave the rest to chance.
 Don’t carry stress or work at home.
 Somewhere we have to accept self-limitations of our merit and leave the rest to destiny.
 Spend energy on Hard work and be process oriented instead of focussing on outcome/end result.

 9. Can you share some tips to become an effective team leader?